albamr09/albamr09.github.io/content/datascience/master/tfm/01_bibliography.md

 r_i = LN(FF_2(z_i^{(3)})) + z_i^{(3)}
 $$

-where $r_$ is SAINT's contextual representation output corresponding to data point $x_i$.
+where $r_i$ is SAINT's contextual representation output corresponding to data point $x_i$.
 A graphical overview of SAINT is presented in Figure 1(a).

 ![SAINT](./assets/saint_architecture.png)